Peter Farrelly: Board member

 Farrelly is a board member of Direct Sports Network (formerly DeskSite).

 Personal life

-Farrelly is married to Melinda Kocsis and has a son, Bob, and a daughter, Apple.
-He has two sisters, Beth and Cindy, and a third sister, Kathy, who died in November 2017.
+Farrelly is married to Melinda Kocsis and has a son and a daughter.
+He has two sisters, and a third sister died in 2017.
 Peter lives in California, while brother Bobby lives in Massachusetts.

-In 1998, Farrelly's colleagues told Newsweek magazine that he and his brother Bobby "liked to use ruses to get people to look at Farrelly’s penis" as a joke.
+In 1998, Farrelly's colleagues told Newsweek magazine that he and his brother Bobby "liked to use ruses to get people to look at Farrelly's penis" as a joke.
 Those who had been tricked into seeing Farrelly's genitals include film executive Tom Rothman and actress Cameron Diaz.
-In 2019 after the story resurfaced, Farrelly stated: "I did this decades ago, and I thought I was being funny, and the truth is I’m embarrassed, and it makes me cringe now.
-I’m deeply sorry."
+In 2019 after the story resurfaced, Farrelly stated: "I did this decades ago, and I thought I was being funny, and the truth is I'm embarrassed, and it makes me cringe now.
+I'm deeply sorry."

 Philanthropy and honors

 Farrelly is a long-time supporter of disability rights.
 In 2020, he and his brother Bobby received the Morton E. Ruderman Award for Inclusion of People with Disabilities.
 Past winners include Michael Phelps and Marlee Matlin.
 He won the 2015 Lifetime Achievement Award bestowed by Media Access Awards.